-Value Description 6h Invalid Firmware Slot: The firmware slot indicated is invalid or read only.
+Value Description 06h Invalid Firmware Slot: The firmware slot indicated is invalid or read only.
 This error is indicated if the firmware slot exceeds the number supported.
-7h Invalid Firmware Image: The firmware image specified for activation is invalid and not loaded by the controller.
-0Bh Firmware Application Requires Conventional Reset: The operation specified by the Activate Action field completed successfully.
-However, activation of the firmware image requires a conventional reset.
+07h Invalid Firmware Image: The firmware image specified for activation is invalid and not loaded by the controller.
+0Bh Firmware Activation Requires Conventional Reset: The firmware commit was successful, however, activation of the firmware image requires a conventional reset.
 If an FLR or controller reset occurs prior to a conventional reset, the controller shall continue operation with the currently executing firmware image.
-0Ch Firmware Application Requires NVM Subsystem Reset: The operation specified by the Activate Action field completed successfully.
-However, activation of the firmware image requires an NVM Subsystem Reset.
+10h Firmware Activation Requires NVM Subsystem Reset: The firmware commit was successful, 1011 however, activation of the firmware image requires an NVM Subsystem Reset.
 If any other type of reset occurs prior to an NVM Subsystem Reset, the controller shall continue operation with the currently executing firmware image.
+11h Firmware Activation Requires Reset: The firmware commit was successful; however, the image specified does not support being activated without a reset.
+The image shall be activated at the next reset.
+12h Firmware Activation Requires Maximum Time Violation: The image specified if activated immediately would exceed the Maximum Time for Firmware Activation (MFTA) value reported in Identify Controller.
+To activate the firmware, the Firmware Commit command needs to be re- issued and the image activated using a reset.
+13h Firmware Activation Prohibited: The image specified is being prohibited from activation by the controller for vendor specific reasons (e.g., controller does not support down revision firmware).
+14h Overlapping Range: This error is indicated if the firmware image has overlapping ranges.